Donald Trump Will Be Able To Redact Mueller Report Before Its Release To The Public

 “[If] we had an adequate opportunity to review the report before it was released to the public; if we felt that — even if we disagreed with its findings — it was fair; and if we had the chance to release a rebuttal report simultaneously that addresses all of Mueller’s allegations,” he said.

-Even so, several months laster, it is unclear what will happen with the release of the report.
-So far Congress and the American people have been privy to only a brief summary compiled by Barr himself and as of this week, Senate Majority Leader Mitch McConnell remained steadfast in his determination to block from a vote a resolution to make the report public in full, similar to the one passed unanimously by the House of Representatives.
+Even so, several months later, it is unclear what will happen with the release of the report.
+So far Congress and the American people have been privy to only a brief summary compiled by Barr himself, and as of this week, Senate Majority Leader Mitch McConnell remained steadfast in his determination to block from a vote a resolution to make the report public in full, similar to the one passed unanimously by the House of Representatives.

 House Speaker Nancy Pelosi says Attorney General William Barr believes President Trump is "above the law" https://t.co/E0jBmfRxgV pic.twitter.com/Nr6eADAfLC